Common Grammar Errors in the MSW Personal Statement and How to Fix Them

 Below are some common grammar mistakes, along with tips on how to avoid them.

-One of the most frequent mistakes applicants make is using the incorrect article before the acronym for Master of Social Work - “MSW.”
+One of the most frequent grammar mistakes applicants make is using the incorrect article before the acronym for Master of Social Work - “MSW.”
 The confusion is usually about whether to use “an” or “a” before “MSW.”

-An MSW
+Correct grammar: An MSW

-A MSW
+Incorrect grammar: A MSW

 It’s not about whether the first letter is a consonant or vowel but rather the sound it makes when spoken.
 Since “MSW” is pronounced as "em-ess-double-u," the initial sound is a vowel (the “e” in “em”), so the article “an” should be used.
 (Note: When you are writing MSW out fully – “Master of Social Work” you would use the “a” beforehand!)

-Master of Social Work or Masters of Social Work?
+Do I write Master of Social Work or Masters of Social Work?

 Another common error is the confusion between “Master of Social Work” and “Masters of Social Work.”

-Master of Social Work
+Correct grammar: Master of Social Work

-Masters of Social Work
+Incorrect grammar: Masters of Social Work

 Many applicants mistakenly use the plural “Masters” when referring to the degree, which is incorrect.
 It is not "Masters of Social Work" but rather “Master of Social Work” (without the “s”).
 The word “Master” here is singular because it refers to one master’s degree.